kevincsv/mangaP/README.md

-# About this project
+# ❓About this project

 This project is made in order to learn and put into practice my knowledge of JavaScript on the BackEnd side, it was born as a personal project for the realization of sharing multimedia content for free, It consists of a RESTful API, which allows to perform a CRUD, complete and partial searches and image uploads.

-# Table of Contents
+# 📑Table of Contents
 - [Features](#features)
 - [Tools and Frameworks](#tools-and-frameworks)
 - [Getting Started](#getting-started)